raspberrypilearning/generic-python-datetime-timedelta/en/step_1.md

-You can use the datetime module to calculate differences in two times.
+You can use the `datetime` module to calculate the difference between two time points.

 - This is easiest to demonstrate in a Python shell rather than using a script.